 Unfortunately, due to a complicated set of circumstances, my mother's ornaments were never passed to me.
 Instead, after my step-father died, (also unware to me at the time) his third wife sold them in a garage sale, including the prized Storyteller, my mother's signature piece.

-My cousins and I were later able to collect a few of these originals including the little Finnish girl made for me for a sixth-grade project I did on Finnland.
+My cousins and I were later able to collect a few of these originals including the little Finnish girl made for me for a sixth-grade project I did on Finland.
 (I had a life-sized dress to match the doll.)
 But most of the dolls are still out there somewhere in private collections.

 The photos on this site represent a small amount of all the dolls created by my mother.
 Initially, my mother began by creating what she called "The Ornament of the Month Club."
 Members received an ornament each month throughout the year.
 She later sold from an annual list.
 At the climax of her work, she sold ornaments to Marshfield's in Chicago (and subsidiaries), and Frederick Nelson's in Seattle.
-She also sold to some specialty shops in Mass., Mich., and Penn.
+She also sold to some specialty shops in Massachusetts, Michigan, and Pennsylvania.
 She had a strong customer list of people who learned of her work via countless news articles and interviews.
 She made dolls all year to sell in large quantities in November and December.